neondatabase/website/content/docs/serverless/serverless-driver.md

 You should use the driver with `Pool` or `Client` in the following scenarios:

 - You already use `node-postgres` in your code base and would like to migrate to using `@neondatabase/serverless`.
-- You are writing a new code base but want to use a tool that sits on top of `node-postgres`.
+- You are writing a new code base and want to use a package that expects a `node-postgres-compatible` driver.
 - Your backend service uses sessions / interactive transactions with multiple queries per connection.

 ### Pool and Client configuration options